How to upload a podcast to Apple Podcasts in 2023

 Podcast hosting is similar to website hosting.
 To host a website, you use a service like Wix, Squarespace, or WordPress to host your website files.

-The same is true for podcasting: to submit a podcast to Apple Podcasts, you'll first need to purchase podcast hosting.
+The same applies to podcasting: to submit a podcast to Apple Podcasts, you'll first need to purchase podcast hosting.

-On a podcast host (like Transistor), you'll be able to upload your audio files.
+On a podcast host (like Transistor), you can upload your audio files.
 You'll also edit show details, add cover art, create episodes, and generate an RSS feed for your podcast.
 It's the RSS feed that you'll be submitting to Apple.